Karthikeyan1508/MARVEL--Batch-4/Level-2.md

 # Task 1 - OSI

+he OSI (Open Systems Interconnection) model is a conceptual framework used to understand and describe the functions of a networking or telecommunication system.
+It was developed by the International Organization for Standardization (ISO) to standardize the protocols used in various layers of network communication.
+The model is divided into seven layers, each responsible for specific functions in the process of data transmission between devices across a network.

 | Layer No | Layer Name          | Responsibility                                                     | Information Form(Data Unit) | Device or Protocol |
 |----------|---------------------|--------------------------------------------------------------------|------------------------------|--------------------|
 | 7        | Application Layer   | Helps in identifying the client and synchronizing communication.  | Message                      | SMTP               |